 Most classes are delivered through our live, interactive video conferencing system called StarLeaf.
-For Fall Term I and II, classes will be delivered via the internet directly to the student.
 Students will be required to have a computer with a camera, microphone, and internet access.
 Classes in the catalog noted as being offered at a site will meet in person while following current masking, social distancing, and other virus avoidance guidelines.